Master the basic chords on guitar: A beginners guide

 How to read the guitar chord charts

-Guide for reading guitar charts
+Guide for reading guitar chord charts

 Fretting hand fingering chart